 Why Apache Tomcat?

-Apache Tomcat is a lightweight application, offering only the core functionality necessary to run a server, resulting in quick load and redeploy times.
-As a 20-year-old open-source project, Tomcat’s technology is very mature and enjoys a strong, stable community and a steady and predictable stream of new releases and updates on a monthly basis.
+Apache Tomcat is a lightweight app, offering only the core functionality necessary to run a server, resulting in quick load and redeploy times.
+As a 20-year-old open-source project, Tomcat’s technology is very mature and enjoys a strong, stable community and a steady and predictable stream of new releases and updates on a monthly basis—making it a default web app server for any Java-based web browser or app.

 The Apache Tomcat software is developed in an open and participatory environment and released under the Apache License version 2.
-Tomcat is available in a binary version, and the source code for the server is also available.
-Over its history, Tomcat has been downloaded more than 10 million times.
+Tomcat is available in a binary version, and the source code for the Tomcat server is also available.
+Over its history, Tomcat downloads have surpassed 10 million.